jareiko/meteor-asteroid/README.md

 Advance `EntityCollection` state by `delta` seconds.
 This should be called once per frame on the client to perform predictive simulation.

-Currently, a 0.2s advance interval will be set up automatically on the server.
+When attached to an `EntitySystem`, a 0.1s advance interval will be set up automatically on the server.

     entityCollection.addComponent(constructor);